 Directors and officers insurance is often associated with larger for-profit companies.
 However, even smaller businesses can benefit from the coverage that D&O policies can provide.
 It is important to understand that directors and officers liability insurance can cover a wide range of claim types made against directors and officers of both public and private companies and organizations.
 These claims range from alleged breach of duty to the release of misleading statements.
 When these types of costly mistakes are made, it is important to have an established insurance policy to protect your interests.
 The most common types of claims that are generally covered by D&O insurance include:

-- Breach of Duty.
 If directors and officers are accused of failing to carry out their duties, they could face a D&O claim.
 There are countless scenarios in which this can occur.
 For example, a claim could arise if it is found that an officer failed to stop illegal activity within a company.
 A D&O claim can also occur when directors and officers do not adhere to the board’s bylaws.

-- Wrongful Acts.
 Wrongful acts in relation to directors and officers claims can range from misrepresentation of a company’s business to a conflict of interest.
 Claims can also be associated with violations of a statute, fraudulent financial statements, and improper self-dealing.
 For example, a company may misrepresent the state of their finances in order to secure funding from investors.

-- Mismanagement.
 Directors and officers may be sued if they improperly manage a company’s finances resulting in a financial loss.
 This type of situation could arise when a company sells its assets for a price far below market value or when the administration of a company is found to be inefficient, resulting in losses.
 For example, a claim may be made if a company makes poor business deals during mergers and acquisitions.

-- Errors in Judgment.
 A D&O claim may be associated with an error in judgment from a director or officer.
 Errors in judgment may be made due to misleading information, failure to disclose facts, or when authorizing false reports.
 An error in judgment may also apply if a company makes an improper guarantee.
 For example, if a company guarantees that their supplement will cure a certain illness or disease and the promise turns out to be false.

 In short, D&O insurance can cover most types of breach of duty, misrepresentation of company assets, and misuse of company funds.
 It also covers fraud, theft of intellectual property, and failure to comply with workplace laws.